NeoCharmy/runnersadventure/README.md

 ## fullscreen?
-I'm pretty sure you know about the F11 my friend, but if it doesn't work, do it on another tab & then back to game.
+I'm pretty sure you already know about the F11 my friend, but if it doesn't work, do it on another tab & then back to game.

 about mobiles, just copy & save this as a bookmark, & while you're in game, choose your saved bookmark from address bar: